relativeflux/TAAT/docs/user-guide.md

 #### Install using `pip`

-To install taat using pip, from the top-level TAAT directory execute the following:
+To install taat using `pip`, from the top-level TAAT directory execute the following:

 `python -m pip install .`